CarrierOps/1P-Wiki/ByteSizedLearning/TinyTechTidbits/CodeMunchies/hello-bigquery.md

   <figcaption>Exporting And Viewing Options</figcaption>
 </figure>

-If you click the save results button, you will get the following popup which will allow you to save your query in whatever file format you given a variety of options.
+If you click the save results button, you will get the following popup which will allow you to save your query in whatever file format you want given a variety of options.
 The two most common options to export data are in the `csv` or `google sheets` format.

 <figure align="center">
     <img src="../../../imgs/Hello-BQ/Exporting Options In BigQuery.png" width="100%">